What Sellers Can Do If a Home Appraisal Comes in Low

 While appraisers strive to provide an objective assessment of value, they are still human.
 Hoffman says that “If they [appraisers] are not wowed by the property and sold on the property while they’re there, that can be an issue.”

-Avoiding a low appraisal
+How to avoid a low appraisal

+To start your appraisal off right, collect any important documents for the appraiser, such as a land survey that verifies your property’s size and receipts for any recent improvements.
 Have your real estate agent there to talk about any unusual circumstances for low or high sales in your area, and to provide their own comps.
 Hoffman says he prepares an entire appraisal package, including recent comps and the property’s floor plan.

 Then clean up inside and out.
 Touch up any chipped paint, replace that wonky hinge on the kitchen cabinet, corral any pets, and clear away the clutter.
 Trim your hedges, mow the lawn, and clean the gutters.
-You want the appraiser to see your home is well-maintained.
+You want the appraiser to see that your home is well-maintained.

-You also can pay for an appraisal before listing your home for sale, then set your asking price to match.
+You can also pay for an appraisal before listing your home for sale, then set your asking price to match.
 While this should hopefully eliminate the troubles that appraisal gaps cause, it’s worth noting you’ll still have to get another appraisal after you accept an offer on the home.
 Sawyer recommends getting a free pricing opinion from a broker instead of spending the money on two appraisals.

 “I think appraisers may come in at a different price point if the house is under contract at a certain price point.
 They may take that into consideration when applying a home value,” Sawyer says.
 “So, you may not get the same evaluation if you’re doing an appraisal before you list the house.”